smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 Supported values:

 - **Enable**: Enables video input in the sandbox.
 - **Disable**: Disables video input in the sandbox.
-Applications that use video input may not function properly in the sandbox.
+Applications that use video input might not function properly in the sandbox.
 - **Default**: This value is the default value for video input support.
 Currently, this default value denotes that video input is disabled.
-Applications that use video input may not function properly in the sandbox.
+Applications that use video input might not function properly in the sandbox.

 > [!NOTE]
 > There may be security implications of exposing host video input to the container.